 Currently in New Zealand the National Government is encouraging schools to run more like businesses.
 They have introduced standard tests and they rate schools according to 'best standard performance'.
-These hold schools and teachers accountable for the work they do.
-These tests and rating show families which are the best standard schools.
+These standards supposedly hold schools and teachers accountable for the work they achieve.
+The National Stardard tests and ratings supposedly show families which schools are the best schools.

-Its a rising tide thats drowning teachers passions and will squash student's motivation.
-Learning to a formula and rewarded with carrots and gold stars.
+The push to conform to standards is a rising tide that is drowning teacher's passions and squashing student's intrinsic motivation.
+Learning to a formula and rewarded with 'carrots' and gold stars will only create robots.

-What if the model changed to something more in tune with people's intrinsic motivation and passions - because we can't go on doing the same wrong things for carrots and gold stars.
+What if the model changed to something more in tune with people's intrinsic motivation and passions - because we can't go on doing the same standard things for 'carrots' and gold stars.

 Learning 2033 – 20 years from now